-Brescia University's Master of Speech-Language Pathology Program is conditionally approved by the Kentucky Council of Postsecondary Education pending final approval from SACSCOC and the CAA.
+Brescia University's Master of Speech-Language Pathology Program is approved by the Kentucky Council of Postsecondary Education.

 Our History

 The Mission of Brescia University

 Brescia University is a Catholic, liberal arts institution founded in the Ursuline tradition of personal and social transformation through education.
 It was founded by the Ursuline Sisters of Mount Saint Joseph in 1950.
 Its origins are in Mount Saint Joseph Junior College for Women, established at Maple Mount, Kentucky in 1925.
 Between 1925 and 1950, coeducational extension courses in Owensboro led to the creation of a second campus, and after 1949, consolidation of the two campuses at the present site of Brescia University.
 In 1951, Brescia began operating as a four-year College.
 Brescia College became Brescia University with the addition of a Master of Business Administration degree.
 We also added a Master of Science in Management degree.
 Brescia now offers additional graduate degrees, including the Master of Science in Speech-Language Pathology, the Master of Clinical Psychology, and the Master of Social Work degree.